constgen/neutrino-preset-react-nodegui/README.md

 ## Styles

-As QT uses its [own propriatary stylesheet syntax](https://doc.qt.io/qt-5/stylesheet-syntax.html) this preset supports loading CSS as a string.
+As QT uses its [own proprietary stylesheet syntax](https://doc.qt.io/qt-5/stylesheet-syntax.html) this preset supports loading CSS as a string.
 You can use it like this

 ```jsx
 import { View, Text } from '@nodegui/react-nodegui'